Hiwonder-docs/ArmPi-mini/source/docs/2_play_first_hand.md

 - Make sure all APP permissions are turned on in settings, otherwise APP functions will be limited!

 - Turn on Location and WiFi before operation.
 :::

 ### 2.1.2 APP Connection

 (1) Start robot.
 (The switch is on Raspberry Pi expansion board).
-For detailed instruction, please refer to the file in "[Getting Ready -> 1.6 Charging and Power-On Status Explanation]()".
+For detailed instruction, please refer to the file in "[**Getting Ready -> 1.6 Charging and Power-On Status Explanation**](https://docs.hiwonder.com/projects/ArmPi_mini/en/latest/docs/1_read_before_studying.html#charging-and-power-on-status-explanation)".

 (2) After TurboPi boots up successfully, it enters AP direct connection mode, and generates a WiFi starting with **"HW"**.
 Join this WiFi, and then you can experience robot games